 TALLAHASSEE, Fla.
 (AP) — Gov. Ron DeSantis vowed to “vigorously” investigate Florida’s guardianship program after revelations that a 75-year-old man died when a Tampa hospital was barred from attempting to save his life because his appointed guardian had filed a do-not-resuscitate order -- allegedly without his family’s consent.

 Responding to questions during a press availability in Ocoee, DeSantis on Wednesday said state officials would “take whatever action we need” to restore confidence in the guardianship program.

-“If there needs to be legislative changes, that could be something that we could propose for the next legislative session,” DeSantis said.
+“If there needs to be legislative changes that could be something that we could propose for the next legislative session,” said DeSantis.

-“There’s going to be action taken whether it’s administratively or legislative,” he said.
+“There’s going to be action taken whether it’s administratively or legislative,” said DeSantis.
 “I think something needs to be done.”